 - Increasing access to the review of applications through an updated portal system and Live Captioning Services during panel meetings;

 - Including Production Residency and Community Engagement Funds as part of the NDP Production Grant Package for all grantees and removing an additional application process to access these funds originally available for first-time NDP grantees only; and

 - Increasing the number of Finalists to 40 and respective Finalist awards from $1,000 to $10,000, expanding our reach and direct support to artists and their projects

 As the landscape continues to change, we continue to listen and to deepen and evolve our practices.
 We remain engaged and responsive to all members of the dance ecology to dynamically impact our field and all its communities on and off stage.

 NEFA Values Statement

-NEFA’s values statement regarding Equity, Diversity, Inclusion, and Accessibility informs all National Dance Project Programs, including the Production Grant selection process:
+NEFA’s values statement regarding Equity, Diversity, Intersectionality, and Accessibility informs all National Dance Project Programs, including the Production Grant selection process:

 “NEFA values an equitable, diverse, and inclusive world, which we interpret as all people having fair access to the tools and resources they need to realize creative and community endeavors.
 We acknowledge structural inequities that have excluded individuals and communities from opportunity based on race, gender, disability, sexual orientation, class, age, language, culture, and geography, and strive to counter those inequities in our work.”